 FACULTY ROLE

-The San José State University Academic Integrity Policy requires that each faculty member:
+Faculty must:

 1.2.1 Provide a clear and concise course syllabus that apprises students of the Academic Integrity Policy and the ethical standards and supporting procedures required in a course.
 The syllabus should comply with S16-9 (University Policy, Course Syllabi) and clearly specify the allowable uses of technological tools, including generative AI, specific to the course and consistent with current university policy.

 1.2.2 Make every reasonable effort to foster honest academic conduct.
 Specifically, examinations should be appropriately proctored or monitored by university personnel to prevent students from copying, using non-cited resources, or exchanging information.
 Examinations and answers to examination questions should be kept private.
 Efforts should be made to give unique and varied assignments;